 As the arrival of 40G Ethernet, many enterprise users have to think about how to migrate their network to a 40G network with full use of the current 10G network infrastructure.
 Specifically, when new 40G switches with QSFP+ ports are added in, how to directly connect them with your existing 10GbE devices (like switches and servers) with SFP+ ports is the top thing you need to consider.
 In this post, three widely used migration solutions to directly convert a port from QSFP+ to SFP+ will be shared for your references.

 The first method to directly convert QSFP+ to SFP+ port is using the QSFP+ breakout cable.
-QSFP+ breakout cables now can be found in DAC (direct attach cable) and AOC (active optical cable) types.
+QSFP+ breakout cables now can be found in direct attach cable (DAC) and active optical cable (AOC) types.
 Mostly, both two types are pre-terminated with a QSFP+ transceiver on one end and four SFP+ transceivers on the other end, which are known as QSFP+ to SFP+ breakout cables.
-In addition, another type of AOC breakout cable, QSFP+ to 4x duplex LC AOC cable, having QSFP+ on one end but duplex LC fiber cables on the other, can also convert a port from QSFP+ to SFP+ when used with additional SFP+ transceivers.
+Difference lies in that DAC is designed with copper cables while AOC uses fiber optics.

-No matter what type you choose, all these QSFP+ breakout cables can split a 40G connectivity into 4x10G channels (just like the following figure shown), while you connect them with a QSFP+ switch on the one end and several 10G devices (up to four) containing SFP+ ports on the other end.
+No matter what type you choose, all these QSFP+ breakout cables can split a 40G connectivity into 4x10G channels, while you connect them with a QSFP+ switch on the one end and several 10G devices (up to four) containing SFP+ ports on the other end.